 Customs Lab & Finance Budgets

 The second floor houses a diorama of a customs lab.
 And an information gallery on narcotics.
-A diorama of opium plantation reminded me of Amitav Ghosh stories that talk about the opium trade of 17-18th CE.
+A diorama of an opium plantation reminded me of Amitav Ghosh’s stories that talk about the opium trade of 17-18th CE.
 The rest of the galleries focus on the various finance budgets of India.
-That basically decide the tax structure for the coming years.
+That basically decides the tax structure for the coming years.
 Finance ministers and their policies are the highlights of this section.
 You can even hear some of the budget speeches by them.
-A diorama of Salt march by Gandhi Ji establishes the link between the freedom struggle to the collection of taxes.
-A big hall at the top shows paintings and sketches of various customs and excise buildings across the country, especially on the ports.

-Though the name of this Goa Museum is hardly inviting, the displays can keep you engaged and even entertained.
+Though the name of this museum is hardly inviting, the displays can keep you engaged and even entertained.
 It’s reasonably well designed and presented, though still very camera unfriendly.

 If you are in Panaji, a stop at this blue building is highly recommended.

-Recommend you to read my travel blog on Must See Goa Museums and Places to Visit in Goa.
+Recommend you to read my travel blog on Must-See Museums and Places to Visit in Goa.